natnaelbanjaw/NatnaelBanjaw/README.md

-# 👋 Hi there, I’m Natnael Banjaw
+# 👋 Hi there, I am Natnael Banjaw

 I am a passionate **Full-Stack Developer** and **Backend Engineer** with a background in **Computer Science**.
 I specialize in building clean, scalable, and high-performing web applications using modern technologies on both the **frontend** and **backend**.